Psychiatric Nurse Career Overview

 Assisted Living Facilities

 Psychiatric nurses assess patient's mental and physical health, develop treatment plans, consult with psychiatrists and other health professionals, and manage medications.

 The Pros and Cons of Becoming a Psychiatric Nurse?

 Working long hours as a psychiatric nurse requires patience, endurance, and attentiveness.
 Psychiatric nurses regularly navigate volatile situations.
 Patients with a psychosis or dementia can be physically or verbally abusive.
 Furthermore, the mental health field seems undervalued compared to other nursing sectors.
 That said, the job offers many rewards.
-Psychiatric nursing, despite all of its challenges, provides an opportunity to join a team of devoted professionals who strive to better patients’ lives for the long term.
-The job offers many pros and cons as the graph below details.
+Psychiatric nursing, despite all of its challenges, provides an opportunity to join a team of devoted professionals who strive to better patients' lives for the long term.
+The job offers many pros and cons as the list below details.